ppy/osu-wiki/news/2019-09-06-a-most-manic-contest.md

 The top 3 entries as voted by the public will receive **6 months, 3 months, and 2 months** of osu!supporter respectively.

-flyte will be reviewing all entries submitted himself and convening with whichever he deems the most fit to be selected as our new set of twin mascots—winning the contest does *NOT* mean that your entry will be chosen in that regard, but you've got a pretty good chance!
+The osu!team will convene after the voting is finalized and choose the most fitting entry together, and its author will receive a **custom osu! user title** and an additional **1 year of osu!supporter** for their efforts.

+**PLEASE NOTE:** The winner will be expected to work with the team to finalize and tweak the design to meet osu!'s standards.
+We will further compensate for time spent working on this.
+If you're not willing/unable to follow up with us, we'll be forced to pick another entrant!

 Got all that?
 Great.

 [Head on over to the contest listing and submit your entry now!](https://osu.ppy.sh/community/contests/80) Entries will run for 30 days from the date of this post.
+Voting will begin immediately afterwards and run for 14 days.

 —Ephemeral